ndore444/dore.tech/README.md

 ## Dore.tech
 --------------------------------------------------------
-A Personal Domain Repository for CSS and JS.
+A Personal Domain Repository for code.

-Look forward to new updates!
+Look forward to new content updates!

 ## Useful Military Links: